futuresedge/foundation_docs/src/content/docs/governance/advisors.md

 ---
 id: advisors
 title: Advisors
-sidebar_position: 1
-description: ""
-# image: ""
+slug: governance/advisors
+description: "The Role of Advisors in Future's Edge"
+sidebar:
+  label: 04.
+Role of Advisors
+  order: 5
 tags: []
-draft: false
+# draft: false
 # keywords: []
-author: ""
+author: "Pete Argent"
 contributors: []
+graph:
+  visible: true
 ---

-That's a fantastic idea, Pete!
-Incorporating the experience and mentorship of older professionals (25-50 years old) into your movement, even in these early phases, could be incredibly beneficial.
-It allows you to leverage their expertise, networks, and wisdom, while still maintaining the youth-led focus.

-Here's how you can integrate these older professionals effectively:
+Future's Edge is a youth-led organisation which we define as less than 26 years old.
+People who are 26 years old or more and interested in participating, they can apply to becone an advisor.

-**1. Defining Their Roles:**
+### 1. Defining Their Roles:

-It's crucial to clearly define the roles of these older professionals to ensure they complement, and not overshadow, the youth leadership.
+It's crucial to clearly define the roles of the advisors to ensure they complement, and not overshadow, the youth leadership.
 Here are some ways they could contribute:

 * **Mentors/Advisors:** Provide guidance and support to the core team, offering advice, feedback, and access to their networks.
 They will NOT be making any decisions, and will act as advisors only.
 * **Skill-Specific Coaches:** Share their expertise in specific areas, such as technology, marketing, finance, or governance.
 They may provide short, focused workshops or one-on-one coaching sessions.